 Who this guide is for

 Clinicians, public health advocates, parents, and educators who actively engage others on this topic (or want to do more of it!) and are interested in supporting science-informed, nuanced, and compassionate discourse surrounding infant feeding practices in the West, and promoting public literacy in the biology and social science of human infant feeding.
 It can be used for personal discourse, both online and off, and teaching.
-This guide assumes the reader is at least somewhat familiar with the the science in this area, and has encountered breastfeeding science denialism, but lacks experience science communication.
+This guide assumes the reader is at least somewhat familiar with the the science in this area, and has encountered a backlash against or misinformation about breastfeeding, but lacks experience science communication.
 This guide was written for people on BOTH “sides” of this issue.
 (As you dig deeper into the literature, you will note that there are not exactly two nice, neat sides to this issue.)

 Forthcoming is a piece specifically for science communicators and public relations professionals, specifically on crafting position papers, press releases, OpEds, and articles.